How to Complete the Acord 125

 ACORD 125 commercial insurance application showing agency details, producer license numbers, and transaction status options for quoting or binding coverage

-Line of Business Section
+Line of Business Section in the Acord 125

 Next, check the Lines of Business section.
 Review the policy options and select all that apply, such as Commercial General Liability, Property, Crime, Business Auto, and Umbrella coverage.
 The general liability ACORD form 125 is especially significant for businesses seeking liability protection.
 Meanwhile, Property and Crime are often core parts of a robust commercial insurance policy.